 901. SELECTION.

-The Chairman shall nominate the Auditor and the Council shall, by resolution, act on the nomination.
+The Chairman shall nominate the Auditor, and the Council shall, by resolution, act on the nomination.

 902. TERM AND COMPENSATION.

 The Auditor shall serve for a term of 6 years and shall be paid at a rate of compensation as may be established from time to time by the Council.